Students at the University of Missouri School of Law Veterans Clinic help veterans and their families secure disability benefits.

 - Interview clients, witnesses and medical personnel.

-- Research and develop the law and facts of the case, draft pleadings, and prepare briefs
+- Research and develop the law and facts of the case, draft documents and prepare briefs

 - Interact with other practitioners in the area of federal veterans law, thereby encouraging networking developments.

-The Veterans Clinic is designed to teach a host of practical skills, including law firm and time management, client interviewing and counseling, problem solving, legal theory development, negotiation, data collection, witness statements, medical records analysis, appellate brief writing and argument.
-Importantly, the clinic will highlight the importance of pro bono work in a lawyer’s professional life and will serve the needs of our nation’s veterans.
+The Veterans Clinic is designed to teach a host of practical skills, including law firm and time management, client interviewing and counseling, problem-solving, legal theory development, data collection, witness statements, medical records analysis and appellate brief writing.
+Importantly, the clinic highlights the importance of pro bono work in a lawyer’s professional life while serving the needs of our veterans on behalf of a grateful nation.

-The Veterans Clinic is taught by Supervising Attorney Angela Drake, who is a self-professed Army brat, and the product of the G.I.
+The Veterans Clinic is directed by Supervising Attorney Angela Drake, who is a self-professed Army brat, and the product of the G.I.
 Bill.
 Her father, Major Joe W. Green, was a career Army officer killed in action in Vietnam on April 1, 1970.
 Those who served with Major Green wrote about his dedication and devotion to duty.
-Prof. Drake remembers him fondly as a real life G.I.
+Professor Drake remembers him fondly as a real-life G.I.
 Joe, who let his only daughter become a duly qualified “Junior Jumper” at the very jump tower he used for paratrooper training in Fort Benning before his final tour in Vietnam.

-Prof. Drake has extensive experience in civil litigation, including cases involving medical records.
+Professor Drake has extensive experience in civil litigation, including cases involving medical records.
 She was a partner in the Kansas City firm of Niewald, Waldeck and Brown until 2003, and continued her practice in Springfield, Mo., with Lowther Johnson, LLC as a member of the firm through 2012.
 In her practice, she focused on insurance defense work and complex class action litigation.
-Prof. Drake remains of counsel to the Lowther Johnson, LLC firm and currently teaches Trial Practice, Pretrial Litigation and Insurance Law at the University of Missouri School of Law.
+Prof. Drake also teaches Trial Practice and Pretrial Litigation at the University of Missouri School of Law.